0xAX/linux-insides/interrupts/interrupts-3.md

 will be for `int 3` exception.
 In this part we will not see implementations of secondary handlers, because of they are very specific, but will see some of them in one of next parts.

-We just considered first case when an exception occured in userspace.
+We just considered first case when an exception occurred in userspace.
 Let's consider last two.

-An exception with paranoid > 0 occured in kernelspace
+An exception with paranoid > 0 occurred in kernelspace
 --------------------------------------------------------------------------------

-In this case an exception was occured in kernelspace and `idtentry` macro is defined with `paranoid=1` for this exception.
+In this case an exception was occurred in kernelspace and `idtentry` macro is defined with `paranoid=1` for this exception.
 This value of `paranoid` means that we should use slower way that we saw in the beginning of this part to check do we really came from kernelspace or not.
 The `paranoid_entry` routing allows us to know this:

 ```assembly
 ENTRY(paranoid_entry)